scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 Packaging custom Jupyter Widgets is complex due to the need to adapt JavaScript source code for various module systems used by JCPs.
-Initially, JavaScript lacked a built-in module system, leading to diverse third-party solutions adopted by JCPs.
+Initially, JavaScript lacked a built-in module system, leading JCPs to adopt diverse third-party solutions.
 Without a standardized widget front-end format, authors transform their code for each JCP.
 In the context of Jupyter Notebook and JupyterLab, this problem is described in the Jupyter Widgets documentation [@doc_widgets] as follows:

 > Because the API of any given widget must exist in the kernel, the kernel is
 > the natural place for widgets to be installed.
 However, kernels, as of now,